daizu-main/dawn/README.md

 shopify theme check
 ```

+You can configure the check behavior and ignore certain paths or warnings in the `.theme-check.yml` config file.

-#### Shopify/lighthouse-ci-action
+### Shopify/lighthouse-ci-action

-We love fast websites!
-Which is why we created [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action).
-This runs a series of [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) audits for the home, product and collections pages on a store to ensure code that gets added doesn't degrade storefront performance over time.
+There is a dedicated performance check provided by Shopify to run  [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) audits for the home, product and collections pages on a store to ensure storefront performance doesn't degrade over time.

+The [Shopify/lighthouse-ci-action](https://github.com/Shopify/lighthouse-ci-action) can be added as GitHub actions.
+We are currently not using these, however. (as of Feb.
+2022)

 ## License

+The Dawn theme license allows using, editing and building upon Dawn for commercial use in Shopify.
 Copyright (c) 2021-present Shopify Inc. See [LICENSE](/LICENSE.md) for further details.